Google Pay

 - To use this payment method, your customers need to install the Google Pay™ app on their device.

-- If you want to offer Google Pay™ on your own checkout page, make sure both Visa and MasterCard are active in your PSPID.
-Check this in the Back Office (Configuration > Payment methods).
-Contact us if it is not active yet.
+- If you want to offer Google Pay™ on your own checkout page, make sure both Visa and Mastercard are active in your account.
+Check this in your account.
+If they are not active yet, contact us.

 - This integration mode requires your customers with a desktop/tablet device to pay with regular credit cards.
 In such a scenario, 3-D Secure is mandatory.
 Learn here how to implement 3-D Secure in the transaction flow.